-Every fortnight The Drum publishes a selection of new creative work.
+The Drum brings you a round-up of some of the latest interesting creative work.Every fortnight The Drum publishes a selection of new creative work.
 Now you can vote for the work you like best with the winners to feature in the next issue of The Drum (12 April).Submit your vote before Wednesday 3 April to guarantee your favourite makes it into the printed magazine.To submit work for future publication contact email@example.com.

 Mother: Green & Blacks ad campaign

 Topshop: PETA shop window